cosmo0/retropie-overlays-arcade-realistic/README.md

-# Retropie arcade overlays pack
+# Retropie realistic arcade overlays pack

 Overlays (or bezels) are images added "above" the emulator, to mask the black borders around the image.

-This pack adds overlays for arcade games.
+This pack adds realistic overlays for arcade games.

 **Usage of the pack in a commercial product is strictly forbidden.**